Research and Action HubAdministrator2023-07-31T10:17:09-05:00

 Research and Action Hub

-The Research & Action Hub supports research and innovative policy solutions to accelerate women’s power and influence in society and in the workforce.
-We provide micro-grants and support to research and policy centers to leverage promising research and evidence to grow women’s economic, political and social power.
+The Research & Action Hub is a key component of IWPR’s data research in support of innovative policy solutions to accelerate women’s power and influence in society and in the workforce.

 Stepping Up to Lead: Women Re-Shaping America’s Leadership, Politics & Priorities